-The vibrant city of Colorado Springs and the Pikes Peak region are surrounded by national forest, open space, wildlife reserves and birding trails.
-There are numerous places Wildlife watching in Colorado Springs if you look hard enough.
+The vibrant city of Colorado Springs is surrounded by national forest, open space, wildlife reserves and birding trails.
+There are numerous places for wildlife watching in Colorado Springs.

 Mule deer, wild turkeys and elk are popular residents of Cheyenne Mountain State Park.
 Prairie dogs can be seen scurrying along the trails which bring coyotes and even red-trailed fox.
 The park is also a popular place for birding with 100 species twittering about.
 Larger mammals like bob cats, bears and mountain lions also hunker down here but aren’t often seen.

 Mueller State Park offers 50 miles of various trails and a 5,000 acre playground for campers and those seeking the outdoors.
 This park is extremely popular for watching wildlife including elk, black bears, hawks and mule deer.
 The park offers campgrounds, cabins, yurts, a camper-services building and horse trailer parking.
 Mueller's campground is located in a picturesque forest setting made of spruce, fir, pine and aspen trees with panoramic views of the Rocky Mountains.